 It signals a willingness of countries in the ASEAN bloc to recognise and address migrant labour issues.
 We can only hope that the efforts towards realising a concrete Action Plan will one day soon result in a binding agreement—one that compels all members to promote and protect migrant workers’ rights across ASEAN in the near future—and not 10 years from now. ###

-For more information on the work by FES in Asia and the Pacific on migration and labour contact the Singapore-based FES Office for Regional Cooperation in Asia.
+For more information on the work by FES in Asia and the Pacific on migration and labour <link about contact external-link>contact the Singapore-based FES Office for Regional Cooperation in Asia.

 Bringing together the work of our offices in the region, we provide you with the latest news on current debates, insightful research and innovative visual outputs on the future of work, geopolitics, gender justice, and social-ecological transformation.

 Rural communities, suburban and urban areas are what make a city a city.
 But imagine if all rural communities, and the aforementioned urban areas are...
 More